Why Do Business Owners Choose to Sell?

 Financial Freedom A Compelling Reason to Sell A Business

-Many business owners who are too young for retirement and still enjoy going to work every day still choose to sell their business in order to gain financial freedom for themselves or for their family.
+Many business owners who are too young for retirement and still enjoy going to work every day still choose to sell their business.
+These business owners simply want financial freedom for themselves or for their family by ‘cashing out’ their business interests.
 Selling a valuable business allows the business owner to quickly accrue a large amount of capital that typically incorporates several years worth of profits from the business.
-Additionally, when a business owner sells their business, they are also given freedom from the responsibilities of owning and managing a business.
+Additionally, they are also given freedom from the responsibilities of owning and managing a business.
 The freedom of having more time to do as they please along with the freedom of not worrying about the present and future prospects of their business is often a compelling reason to sell.

 The three most common reasons for why people their business are pending retirement, avoiding owner ‘burn out’, and desiring financial freedom.
 No matter the reason, preparations for the sale should include reducing the owner’s level of involvement with the business, as well as having a business model in place that allows the buyer of the business to avoid owner ‘burn out.’